-specifies that the data set is for printing.
+- specifies that the data set is for punching cards.
+See the description of the character X for associated punch and print data sets. - R specifies that the data set is for printing.
 See the description of the character X for associated punch and print data sets.

-specifies that an associated data set is opened for output for both punching and printing.
-Coding the character X is used to distinguish the 3525 printer output data set from the 3525 punch output data set.